ronaldbmz/Real-Estate-Sold-Current/README.md

 # Real Estate Analysis Sold vs. Current

 ## Objetive
-Most of the real estate websites provide an option of analyzing current and sold properties but individually not together.
-One at a time, user either can view the currently listed properties or sold properties.
-In this app, I have built the functionality for the user to review & analyze both current and sold properties together which could help in making better decision.
+Most of the real estate websites provide an option of analyzing current and sold properties seperately.
+In purchasing or listing a house, price action remains to be the key important attribute in the pricing for buying, selling and listing decision.
+We aim to provide a solution to both the buyers and sellers to give the functionality for the user to review & analyze both current and sold properties together which could help in making better decision.

 ## ETL (Data Extraction Transform and Load)
  For this project the data has been scrapped from Redfin real estate website.
-In order to have sufficient amount of data, I have extracted Sold and Currently listed properties of following 10 cities in Texas using BeautifulSoup in Python:
+In order to have sufficient amount of data, we have extracted Sold and Currently listed properties of following 10 cities in Texas using BeautifulSoup in Python:
 - Dallas
 - Fort Worth
 - Plano